peterhalpin/robustDIF/README.md

 ![](README_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-Note the minimizing values of theta in the plots corresponds closely to the values reported by `rdif` above.
+Note the minimizing values of theta in the plots corresponds to the values reported by `rdif` above.

 # References